farhdibehnamdev/Three-Column-Preview-Card/README.md

-# Order summary card template
+# Three Column Preivew Card Component

 The [Three Column Preview Card](https://farhdibehnamdev.github.io/Order-Summery-Card/) is designed to practice and explore basic HTML and CSS.